 The good news is, those materials don’t generally differ between the size of boot.
 Everybody gets the same quality materials.
 It only differs in terms of which tier of boot you opt for, usually the less you spend, the lesser the quality.

-This meant moving from the larger studs, to rounder firm ground plastic studs.
+This meant moving from the larger studs, to rounder firm ground plastic studs (like the Puma Ultra image from earlier).
 For the most part though, stud configurations have remained the same across male and female football boots, and you can get hold of whichever suits your game.

 Can women wear kids’ sizes of football boots?

 Technically speaking, yes.
 You can follow the same rule that applies to men’s sizing (size up by one) but use it oppositely, and instead subtract one size from your usual fitting.

 This means petite women who are a size 4 can save some money by grabbing a kids’ pair of football boots in a size 3.
 Bear in mind that due to the lower pricing, you may get subtly different looks and tech though.